 Our 30′ Fifth Wheel is just the right size for us.
 I especially love our rear kitchen model that gives it a more open feel.
 The bedroom has a queen-sized bed with nightstands on both sides.
 Those were really our only minimum requirements.
 If you’d like to see the inside of our tour, please watch the video tour at the top of the page.
 Click here to see the manufacturer’s specs for this RV.

 Getting rid of enough “stuff” to fit in the RV was the hardest part.
 Although we didn’t need most of the items that were filling our home to the brim, I have a hard time of letting go of things that I may use one day.
 Downsizing in preparation for the move to the RV was actually very freeing.
 And guess what?
 We don’t miss any of it!
-Especially when there is so much to see and do on the road; who would ever trade the amazing emotional rush of the dolphin tours myrtle beach for some “stuff” they never even use?
+Especially when there is so much to see and do on the road; who would ever trade the amazing emotional rush of the dolphin tours at Myrtle Beach for some “stuff” they never even use?

 Now, I’m not going to say there aren’t challenges.
 As with anything in life there are both pros and cons to it.
 One of our biggest struggles is with internet connectivity.
 We’re both working, and need reliable internet and the ability to participate in video conferencing.